Styles and Prices

 The price of an illustration

-The price of my illustrations is usually between 25 and 250 Euro, depending on complexity, style, licensing conditions, and research time.
-For larger series of drawings, I can offer a discount.
-It is always helpful to indicate your budget when we discuss what I can do for you.
+The price of my illustrations typically ranges from 25 to 250 Euros, depending on factors such as complexity, style, licensing conditions, and the time spent on research.
+For larger series of drawings, I can offer discounts.
+It’s always helpful to share your budget when we discuss your project, as it allows me to tailor my offerings to meet your needs.

-The price of my illustrations is usually for a specified use (for instance for use in a book) and includes:
+The pricing for my illustrations is generally based on a specified use (such as for publication in a book) and includes:

-• the software and hardware which I use to make the drawing,
+• The software and hardware used to create the drawing

-• my time and driving costs for making reference photographs (meaning searching for specific animal and plant species)
+• Travel expenses for capturing reference photographs (including time spent searching for specific animal and plant species)

 • VAT